piuserre/microservices-spring-vuejs/README.md

 # Car rent application

-This is a simple car rent application in Spring-Boot and Vue.js
+This is a simple car rent application in Spring Boot and Vue.js

 ## Installation of the server side